-Offenders who interfere or tamper with gas infrastructure may be prosecuted under relevant legislation and there are very serious penalties for such offences
+Offenders who interfere or tamper with gas infrastructure may be prosecuted under relevant legislation and there are very serious penalties for such offences a.
+The constructor must:

 "Gas infrastructure" or "infrastructure" in this document refers to any infrastructure or property owned or operated by APA Group including, but not limited to natural gas mains, services and regulator/meter stations or regulator pits.